-READ THE LEAFLET
+TURN IT ON

-After you press the RETURN (or ENTER) key, ZORK I will respond:
+After you press the RETURN (or ENTER) key, ZORK II will respond:

 (Taken)

-Welcome to ZORK!
+The lamp is now on.

-ZORK is a story of adventure, danger and low cunning.
-In it you will explore some of the most amazing territory ever seen by mortals.
-No computer should be without one.
-Saving and restoring: It will probably take you many days to complete ZORK I. Using the SAVE feature, you can continue at a later time without having to start over from the beginning, just as you can place a bookmark in a book you are reading.
-SAVE puts a "snapshot" of your place in the story onto another diskette.
+Saving and restoring: It will probably take you many days to complete ZORK II.
+Using the SAVE feature, you can continue at a later time without having to start over from the beginning, just as you can place a bookmark in a book you are reading.
+SAVE puts a "snapshot" of your place in the story onto another disk.
 If you are a cautious adventurer, you may want to save your place before (or after) trying something dangerous or tricky.
 That way, you can go back to that position later, even if you have gotten lost or "killed" since then.
 To save your place in the story, type SAVE at the prompt (>), and then press the RETURN (or ENTER) key.
 Then follow the instructions for saving and restoring on your Reference Card.
 Some systems require a blank disk, initialized and formatted, for saves.
 Using a disk with data on it (not counting other ZORK saves) may result in the loss of that data, depending on your system.